openlawlibrary/taf/specification/taf-spec.md

 as the management of the relevant information about the Git repositories under its protection.

+The keywords "MUST," "MUST NOT," "REQUIRED," "SHALL," "SHALL NOT," "SHOULD," "SHOULD NOT," "RECOMMENDED," "MAY," and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ### 1.2 Motivation

-In the current landscape of rapid digital transformation, a trend significantly accelerated by the global pandemic but with origins well before 2020, ensuring the integrity and accessibility of electronically stored documents is a critical challenge.
+In the current landscape of rapid digital transformation, a trend significantly accelerated by the global pandemic but with origins well before 2020, ensuring the integrity and accessibility of electronically stored documents is a pressing matter.
 The initial motivation for developing TAF was its application in protecting Git repositories that store legal documents, aiming to guarantee their long-term availability and authenticity.
 However, the architecture and functionalities of TAF are designed to be agnostic of the